strongloop/strong-globalize/README.md

 To manage such situations, you can set `STRONGLOOP_GLOBALIZE_MAX_DEPTH` environment variable.  `slt-globalize -d` stops traversing at the specified directory depth.
 Note that it works as directory depth although the traversal is controlled by `package.json` (production) dependency.

 For example, invoking `STRONGLOOP_GLOBALIZE_MAX_DEPTH=3 slt-globalize -d` under `/Users/user/gmain` works as follows.  `gmain/index.js` is depth 1 thus examined.  `gmain/lib/usa/california/sanfrancisco/util.js` is depth 5, not examined although it's part of your `gmain` package.  `gmain/node_modules/gsub/index.js` is level 3, thus examined.
 Likewise, all the files directly under `gmain/node_modules/express` and `gmain/node_modules/request` will also be examined and literal strings are extracted in to `gmain/intl/zz/messages.json`.

+## `npm v3` dependency resolution

+`npm v3` tries to install all dependent packages in the root `node_modules` directory, i.e., `gmain/node_modules` in the above example, which means that most dependent package directories are at depth level 2.
+Therefore, `STRONGLOOP_GLOBALIZE_MAX_DEPTH` does not help in `npm v3` installed applications.  `slt-globalize -d [black list]` option can help to reduce the number of packages to scan.

 ```
 /Users/user